 One of the main differences between British and American racing is the focus on times and statistics.
 The sheer variation among British racecourses and underfoot conditions means that previous performances are often hard to compare, or at least there is generally little interest in such comparisons.

 Across the Atlantic though, things are more standardised and this allows racing fans to be a little more scientific in their approach, also a reflection of American sports’ love of number-crunching, data and stats.
 One thing you’ll no doubt see when doing your Breeders’ Cup Classic research are speed figures.
 Some prefer to use the Equibase Speed Figure while others opt for the Beyer.
-The latter is definitely something to watch out for as 21 of the last 24 winners of this race all posted a Beyer Speed Figure rating of 100+ last time out.
+The latter is definitely something to watch out for as 21 of the 24 winners of this race between 1995 and 2018 all posted a Beyer Speed Figure rating of 100+ last time out.